-If you send in an article to [email protected], we will forward it on to the relevant sub-editor.
-Alternatively you can send the piece straight to the relevant sub editor.
+Send articles to firstname.lastname@example.org, and we will forward it on to the relevant sub-editor.
 If the article is up to standard, the sub editor will work with you to make the article suitable for publication.
 This could mean cutting the article down to size, editing the piece substantially, or asking you to change of the tone of piece; among other things.

 At the time of the deadline, the sub editor will then send the piece over to the senior editors.
 It is the senior editors who have the final decision over whether or not to publish the piece.